Skip to main content

 I've recently had an issue that commerce components were missing in SXA Toolbox.
 I setup Sitecore Commerce on top of an existing instance and I already had a SXA website working on it.
 The idea was to add commerce components and functionality to my existing website.
 But after commerce setup, the toolbox was still showing default SXA components and commerce components were missing although I add commerce tenant and website modules: I checked Available Renderings under Presentation folder, there was no problem, commerce renderings were there.
 I created another tenant and website to see if it shows the commerce components in toolbox.
 Nothing seemed different but I was seeing commerce components for new website and it was missing on existing one.
 Then, I noticed two things: 1- Selected catalog was empty in content editor (/sitecore/Commerce/Catalog Management/Catalogs) even if I see Habitat_Master catalog in Merchandising section on commerce management panel.
 2- Bootstrap ...

-This is the first article of a series.
-I am going to start with creating a custom page event and will show how we can fetch event data using xconnect api.
-Let's start with reminding demo scenario: Imagine that you have a website displaying movies.
+Predicates are important to create rules for marketing automation and segmented lists.
+Before going through the details, I am going to remind what I am implementing again.
+Imagine that you have a website displaying movies.
 Visitors are able to see movie details and take some actions like save movie or share it.
 You want to follow the visitors' activities and you want to take some marketing actions based on those activities.
 For example, if a contact visits a movie more than X time or she/he saves a movie, you want to send those movies to an external system.
 In addition, there is going to be a limit to send same movie.
 Such as, it will not be possible to send same movie more than 2 times.
-You want to configure this as a marketing automation plan to give flexibility to your marketing managers.
-They should be able to add configurable rules and activities.
-My first focus is movie detail page.
-I want to track visitors when they visi...
+According to my scenario, I need a rule to filter contacts who visits a movie more than X time.
+Maybe, we can add one more condition there like in Y days.
+To creating rule will give flexibility to marketing managers that then they can easily add or remove multiple rules and procee...